Yum1ng/ECE180-Assignment3/README.md

 #### The SFTimezone Class

 Timezones can be tricky, so we're keeping the requirements to a minimum.
 The baseline timezone for your solution is "GMT" -- which refers to Greenwich Mean Time, clock time at the Royal Observatory in Greenwich, London.
 It is the same all year round and is not affected by Summer Time or Daylight Saving Time.
+It isn't a requirement, but you might consider making singletons for each timezone.

 Although there a more than 20 _actual_ timezones, we will only ever ask you to support four, using an abbreviation: